uwePhillPhelps/IAP-2024/Tutorials/Part 1/3 - Processing MIDI Input.md

 cutoff = ( pow((value / [insert maximum value here and remove square brackets].0), 3.0) * 19800) + 20;
 ```

-This will apply a logarithmic scale to the filter control to gives us a more natural sounding filter control.
-You may also wish to adjust the constants 19800 and 20 to observe what effect this might have over the program.
+This will apply a non-linear scale to the filter control to gives us a more natural sounding filter sweep.
+You may also wish to adjust the constants 19800 and 20 and observe what effect this has.

 ## Homework
-Add in the pitchbend callback, and use this to control one of the other aserve filters, remember to first print the pitchbend value to help you work out the min and max values for entering into the cutoff formula.
+Add in a pitchbend callback,  use this to control one of the other aserve filters, remember to first print the pitchbend value to help you work out the min and max values for entering into the cutoff formula.
 As an additional challenge work out how to get the synthesizer to react to velocity values.

 ## Conclusion
 Ensure that you understand how to use callback functions before next weeks practical, as they will be used in every practical in future.